AlexGivens/AGEqualizerIndicatorView/README.md

 # AGEqualizerIndicatorView
-AGEqualizerIndicatorView is an iOS library used to visually indicate the play, pause, or stop state of audio.
-AGEqualizerIndicatorView is also designable in Interface Builder for easy configuration and prototyping.
+AGEqualizerIndicatorView visually indicates the play, pause, or stop state of audio.
+AGEqualizerIndicatorView is designable in Interface Builder for easy configuration and prototyping.

 ## Installation

 ### CocoaPods

 The recommended method of installation is through [CocoaPods](http://cocoapods.org).
-Add the following line to your Podfile, then run `pod install`.
+Add the following to your Podfile.

 #### Podfile